FedericoComoglio/FedericoComoglio/README.md

 <h3><b>Toolkit</b></h3>

-The high-level components of my data science toolkit are:
+The core components of my daily data science toolkit are:

 <!--
 Icons from https://simpleicons.org/